daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 markup: "mmark"
 ---

-# Why startup fundamentals are relevant to your data science innovations team
+# Why startup fundamentals are relevant to your data science team

 ## Using the mentality of a technology startup to integrate AI/ML solutions more seamlessly in commercial contexts
 ---